About HE Shared Legal

 The service seeks to act on an ‘in-house’ basis.
 Above all, this means that the service is ‘on your side’, ie part of the HE sector, with no independent agenda or interest.
 Accordingly, you are encouraged to use the service whenever required, even for minor issues, without the restraints or other considerations that would apply to consulting an external legal adviser.
 Importantly, there is no requirement for a formal approach – treat the service as you would a legal colleague in the office next door.

-For our part, we shall endeavour to understand the objectives and working methods of each subscriber institution and, in due course, the relevant managers within each institution with whom we are dealing.
-Where possible we shall provide a recommendation of which course of action to take, as well as guidance on the specific legal position.
+For our part, we endeavour to understand the objectives and working methods of each subscriber institution and, in due course, the relevant managers within each institution with whom we are dealing.
+Where possible we provide a recommendation of which course of action to take, as well as guidance on the specific legal position.

 Subscribers should feel able to use the service at an earlier stage than one would consult an external adviser, and in respect of less important matters.
 In addition to the provision of guidance relating to specific enquiries, we provide practical, general legal information for our subscribers, in the form of a regular newsletter.